 Maintenance, repair and refurbishment of the Group's equipment and tools are critical to maintaining the availability of the Group's hire fleet-one of the Group's key customer propositions-and maximising the rate of return on the Group's asset base.
-As at 26 December 2015 maintenance and repair of the Group's hire fleet were primarily managed at the Group's regional distribution centres.
-Tools and equipment collected from, or returned by, a customer at the end of their hire period are tested according to a mandatory system-controlled process on the Group's main operating system,

-Spanner, which aims to ensure quality and safety for the next customer.
-A product requiring repair or maintenance is sent via the Group's distribution network to one of the Group's regional distribution centres for work by a team of specially trained fitters and engineers who assess the product and, if economically viable, restore the product to its full working condition.
-Products are prioritised to meet seasonal or specific customer demand and, therefore, return on assets.
-The location where the testing process and maintenance and repair activities for Core products occur is in the process of being changed as we implement our new National Distribution & Engineering Centre.
-See "Business-Logistics and Operations-New National Distribution & Engineering Centre ("NDEC")" for further details of these changes.
+Maintenance and repair of the Group's faster moving hire fleet is primarily undertaken within the NDEC.
+Maintenance and repair of larger non-specialist equipment occurs at CDCs and maintenance and repair of Specialist hire fleet is undertaken at the Specialist depots.
+Tools and equipment collected from, or returned by, a customer at the end of their hire period are tested according to a mandatory system-controlled process on the Group's main operating system, Spanner, which aims to ensure quality and safety for the next customer.
+A product requiring repair or maintenance is worked on by a team of specially trained fitters and engineers who assess the product and, if economically viable, restore the product to its full working condition.
+Products are prioritised to meet seasonal or specific customer demand thereby supporting our return on assets.